Coronavirus Orange County

 EMERGENCY SYMPTOMS If you display any of the following emergency warning signs, seek immediate medical attention: difficulty breathing or shortness of breath, persistent pain or pressure in the chest, new confusion or inability to arouse, or bluish lips or face.

 RISK The CDC identifies people most at risk for serious illness: Older adults, and people who have serious chronic medical conditions such as heart disease, diabetes and lung disease.

-STRESS Stress and anxiety can be triggered by the situation and resources are available to help from the Anxiety and Depression Association of America and from the American Psychology Association.
+STRESS & ANXIETY Stress and anxiety can be triggered by the situation and resources are available to help from the Anxiety and Depression Association of America and from the American Psychology Association.
 Concern over this new virus can make children and families anxious, here are tips on talking with children about COVID-19.

-GENERAL FINANCIAL HELP Here are some of those:
+GENERAL FINANCIAL HELP Here are some services:

 - • Find information on unemployment and disability benefits.